 This project will refresh you, challenge your imagination, and give you a chance to unleash your creativity.
 Plus, you can base the photoshoot on the clothes in your wardrobe.

 19. Experiment with Shadows and Lighting

 Give yourself as much freedom as possible when you experiment with light.
 Use sun hats, curtains, hands, or plants to create incredible, creative self-portrait photography.

 20. Stitch Photos to Make a Panoramic Self Portrait

 Panoramas are fun to make and pleasant to look at.
 This is how I make mine:

 - I take vertical self-portraits that don’t crop any of my limbs and leave space around me using a tripod.

 - Then, I go back to my camera and take photos of the areas I’d like to stitch.
-I make sure that I don’t make any quick movements or position myself to another location.
+I make sure that I don’t make any quick movements or position myself in another location.

 21. Document the Seasons

 Each season has something worth photographing.
 Take self-portraits every season.
 This way, you can work on a year-long project.
 The results will give you pleasant memories, show you every side of nature’s beauty, and impress others.